-Since 2013, Wildlife Queensland has been calling on the State Government to do the right thing and act on our state’s plastic pollution problem.
+Since 2013, Wildlife Queensland has been calling on the State Government to act on Queensland’s plastic pollution problem…

 In January 2015, the new Government came to office with a promise to act on plastic bags and container deposits.

 Wildlife Queensland’s campaign to ban the single-use plastic bag in Queensland called on the Government to release a public discussion paper on options to restrict plastic bags and other identified non-biodegradable plastic packaging by 2017, with a decision to ban single-use plastic bags in 2016.

 The campaign also called for a commitment to investigate a container deposit scheme for Queensland, and include helium balloons and a number of other problematic products/practices in any ban on single-use plastic bags.

 In 2016, Wildlife had a welcomed win on Cash for Containers!